Ortega-Dan/IkDataWindowsInstallerDependencies/README.md

-# IkDataWindowsInstallerDependencies
+# Legacy info:

-App releases were produced as:
+App releases were published as:

 ![](00.png)